GiovineItalia/Compose.jl/README.md

 ## Combinations

 There is a lesser operation in Compose called `combine`, defined over Properties and Forms.
 It acts essentially as a union operation.
-The combinations of two forms is a new form that draws both.
+The combination of two forms is a new form that draws both.
 The combination of two properties is a new property that has the effect of both.

 ## Coordinates

-Besides coordinate transformations, Compose also handles mixtures of relative and abosule coordinates.
+Besides coordinate transformations, Compose also handles mixtures of relative and absolute coordinates.
 For example, `1w - 10mm` is a well formed expression, giving the width of the parent canvas minus ten millimeters.

 ## Influences

-Compose is indended as a futuristic version of the R library [grid](http://www.stat.auckland.ac.nz/~paul/grid/grid.html), and so takes a few ideas from grid.
+Compose is intended as a futuristic version of the R library [grid](http://www.stat.auckland.ac.nz/~paul/grid/grid.html), and so takes a few ideas from grid.
 The Compose canvas is roughly equivalent to a viewport in grid, for example.
 The Haskell library